erikdemarco/gists/HestiaCP-Improved/tools/nginx-templates/readme.md

 -) 'proxy_extensions' location block should be outside '/' location block, if not it will also gets rate limited and break reguler browsing activity<br>
 -) For static files: DON'T pass to Apache if it's not found by nginx (try_files).
 Update: But from our testing with random jpg files.
 The responsetime is no difference even with fallback to apache little bit faster. weird

 Benchmark rank for static files:
 1. Fastest: #try_files      $uri @fallback;
 2. Medium: try_files      $uri =404;
 3. Slowest: try_files      $uri @fallback;

+Notes caching template:
+-) We want to add browser cache if cache status is HIT, but fail because of "if is evil".
+Example code: if ($upstream_cache_status = "HIT") {
+    expires 1m;
+}